-A Provider VDC is a collection of compute, memory, and storage resources from one vCenter server.
+A Provider VDC is a collection of compute, memory, and storage resources from one vCenter Server instance.
+For network resources, a Provider VDC can use NSX Data Center for vSphere or NSX-T Data Center.
 A Provider VDC provides resources to organization VDCs.

 A Provider VDC is represented as a VMWProviderVdc element in the extension view and a ProviderVdc element in the admin view.
 A system administrator can create a VMWProviderVdc or modify it to add or remove datastores, storage profiles, and resource pools, or change other properties such as its description.
-A system administrator cannot change the primary resource pool or vCenter server that was specified when the Provider VDC was created.
+A system administrator cannot change the primary resource pool or vCenter Server instance that was specified when the Provider VDC was created.
 An organization administrator can retrieve a read-only representation of a Provider VDC in a ProviderVdc element.
 The ProviderVdc element includes a subset of the elements and attributes that are visible in the corresponding VMWProviderVdc.

-- This operation is restricted to system administrators. - Choose a vCenter server to supply a resource pool and storage profiles to this Provider VDC.
+- This operation is restricted to system administrators. - Decide which vCenter Server instance to supply a resource pool and storage profiles to this Provider VDC.
 See Finding Available vCenter Resources.